Support a New Generation of Culinary Professionals

-Metropolitan Ministries’ Inside the Box Culinary Arts Program (ITB CAP) preps at-risk students in the skill of culinary arts at no cost to them.
+Metropolitan Ministries’ Culinary Arts Program prepares at-risk students in the skill of culinary arts at no cost to them.
 The class consists of students from three segments: aged out foster youths, clients of Metropolitan Ministries, and residential clients of Metropolitan Ministries.
-The culinary arts students move quickly through the 16-week course from basic skills to advanced techniques that are the basis for creating any style of cuisine.
+The culinary arts students move quickly through the 16-week course from necessary skills to advanced techniques that are the basis for creating any style of cuisine.

-Our students come through a partnership with the Eckerd Family Foundation, Joshua House, the Triad Foundation, Starting Right Now, Connected by 25 and the Homeless Coalition of Hillsborough County to identify aged out foster youths who would be interested in receiving culinary training and working in the field.
-Clients of Metropolitan Ministries and residential clients of Metropolitan Ministries are considered for application based on their interest in the field, as well as their level of commitment to completing the program.
+Students enter the program through Eckerd Family Foundation, Joshua House, Triad Foundation, Starting Right, Now, Connected by 25, and the Homeless Coalition of Hillsborough County.
+Clients of Metropolitan Ministries are considered for application based on their interest in the field.

-ITB CAP students receive real life, fast-paced training from our knowledgeable chef instructor.
-Upon completion students receive a food handler certification and real life skills & experience as a food preparer.
-To date, ITB CAP has trained over 150 students who are employed at numerous restaurants and food service facilities in the Tampa Bay area.
+Students receive real-life, fast-paced training from our knowledgeable chefs.
+Upon completion, students receive a food handler certification and real-life skills and experience as a food preparer.
+To date, we have trained over 150 students who are employed at numerous restaurants and food service facilities in the Tampa Bay area.

 JOSH AND DOMINIC